wdv4758h/Danboard/README.rst

 * for C we need to know **8** points' integral value
 * for D we need to know **9** points' integral value

-By this method, we can get characteristic difference values (specific regions' value) by simple calculation
+By this method, we can get characteristic difference values (specific regions' value) by simple calculation.

+We can use these kind of features to indicate what does the object looks like.

+For example, we can calculate `the sum of "." area` minus `the sum of "/" area`, then we will get a single value.
+Now we can compare the single value with the threshold.
+If it pass the threshold, we vote it (we guess that's what we want).

 Creating Integral Image